"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 - The Gloss: Beauty and Wellness Summit in the heart of London with thousands in attendance.

-- STEM Think Tank hosted Pastor Tobi and SPAC Nation at Imperial College.
+- STEM Think Tank hosted Pastor Tobi and SPAC Nxtion at Imperial College.

 - Women’s March with Pastor Tobi to 10 Downing Street to present a petition to Downing street for ‘The Girl Child’.